 Another common cause of data inaccuracy is the lack of data standardization.
 This occurs when different departments or groups within an organization use other systems or formats for storing and tracking data.

 For example, one department might use all uppercase letters while another uses all lowercase letters.
-As a result, it can be challenging to accurately compare and analyze data from different sources.
+As a result, comparing and analyzing data from different sources can be challenging.

-EU database and other countries of the world follow DD/MM/YY format to write the date.
+EU database and other countries follow DD/MM/YY format to write the date.
 But the US database follows MM/DD/YY format to write the date.

 Consider the date 11/12/2020.
 When it is converted to content, there will be no accuracy.
 Therefore, it isn’t easy to decide whether it is 11th December or 12th November.